-Up to 48000 temporary playlist elements, available for undo and redo actions, can be stored on a server.
-They will be purged each time the Multicam application is closed.
+The temporary playlist elements, available for undo and redo actions, are stored on the server and are purged each time the Multicam application is closed.

 Playlist Location

 All playlists created are automatically stored on the banks dedicated to playlists and timelines on the server, i.e. the bank 10 of each page.